DxListBox<TData, TValue> Class

 Users can select multiple items in the List Box.
 A user should click the initial item, hold the Shift key, and select the final item to specify the range of items.
 To add/remove individual items to/from the selection, a user should click an item with the Ctrl key pressed.
 Enable the ShowCheckboxes property to allow users to use checkboxes to select items.

-The code below enables multiple selection in the List Box and adds checkboxes to the component.
-Users can click items or corresponding checkboxes to select the nodes.
+The following code snippet enables multiple selection in the List Box and adds checkboxes to the component.
+Users can click items or corresponding checkboxes to change selection.

 @using StaffData